zixin96/3DEngineOpenGL/Tools/SceneConversionTool/README.md

 # SceneConversionTool

-The geometry conversion tool takes a `.json` configuration file and parses it using the `RapidJSON` library.
+The conversion tool takes a model file (e.g. a `.obj` file) and returns a mesh file, a scene file, a material file, and a series of 512x512 textures.

+The mesh file contains all the mesh data.
+The scene file contains the DOD scene graph.
+The material file contains all the material data.
+The tool also goes through all the textures, downscales them to 512x512 when necessary, and saves them in RGBA `.png` files.